Who should apply for an Emerging Scholars Award?

 How do I join the Network for Research in Jewish Education and learn about its activities?

 Information about membership, the annual conference, and the Journal of Jewish Education may be found at http://www.nrje.org.
 Recipients of the Emerging Scholar Award must be members in good standing of the Network.
-This year’s conference will be held at The George Washington University in Washington, DC on June 11-12.
+This year’s conference will be held online in May.
 The winner is expected to attend the conference; if necessary, funds will be made available for him/her to participate.

 What if I still have questions about any of the above?

-For additional information, contact Ari Y. Kelman, Chair, Awards Committee Email: aykelman at stanford dot edu
+For additional information, contact Jon A. Levisohn, Chair, Awards Committee Email: levisohn at brandeis dot edu